salveron/bachelors_thesis/structure.md

       2. Overview of the Selected Algorithms

 7. Methodology
-   1. Overview of the Math Used in the Implementation Part
+   1. Mathematical Concepts Used in the Thesis
    2. CASA: Architecture

 8. Implementation
+   1. Cochleagram
+   2. Correlogram and Other Features
-   3. Cochleagram
+   3. Masking
-   4. Correlogram
-   5. Feature Extraction
-   6. Segmentation and Grouping
-   7. Resynthesis
+   4. Resynthesis **(?)**

 9. Experiments and Results
    1. Dataset Overview